 How Can CBD Protect Memory?

-And a growing body of research reveals that CBD has anti-inflammatory and neuroprotetive properties to help shield vulnerable brain cells and neural pathways from harm caused by these processes.
+A growing body of research reveals that CBD has anti-inflammatory and neuroprotetive properties to help shield vulnerable brain cells and neural pathways from harm caused by these processes.

 CBD and other cannabis compounds including psychoactive THC work with the body’s own natural endocannabinoid system (ECS).
 This endocannabinoid receptor system embraces just about all of our tissues and organs.
 Natural cannabinoids produced by the body, or cannabinoids from outside sources such as cannabis, can activate the ECS receptors.
-When the compounds and terpenes in cannabis bind to these receptors in the brain and body, they stimulate responses including:
+When the compounds and terpenes in cannabis bind to these receptors in the brain and body, they stimulate responses like the following:

 - Pain control